zetaris/lightning-catalog/doc/doc/how_to_ingest_datasource.md

 ```

 ### 3: Check if data source is registered under different namespaces
-This will show all the diffent database, datalake and filesource registered
+This will show all the different database, datalake and filesource registered
 ```bash
 SHOW NAMESPACES IN lightning.datasource.rdbms;
 SHOW NAMESPACES IN lightning.datasource.iceberg;